Julia Pardoe

-Julia Pardoe (4 December 1804 – 26 November 1862), was an English poet, novelist, historian and traveller.
+Julia Pardoe (4 December 1804 – 26 November 1862) was an English poet, novelist, historian and travel writer.
 Her most popular work, The City of the Sultan and Domestic Manners of the Turks (1837), presented the Ottoman Turkish upper class with sympathy and humanity.

 Life

 Julia Sophia H. Pardoe was born in Beverley, Yorkshire.
 She was the second daughter born to Major Thomas Pardoe, who was said to be of Spanish extraction, and his wife Elizabeth.
-Her father reportedly served in the Peninsular campaigns of the Napoleonic Wars and fought at Waterloo before retiring from the service.
+Her father served in the Royal Waggon Train in the Peninsular campaigns of the Napoleonic Wars and fought at Waterloo before retiring from the service.
 Pardoe was baptized at Beverley on 4 December 1804.
 She began writing at an early age and anonymously published her first work, The Nun: a Poetical Romance, and Two Others (1824), at the end of her teens.
 Like many others in the early 19th century, she moved south to avoid tuberculosis.
 There she found material for her first book.
 In 1835, she travelled to Turkey with her father, on a trip which inspired some of her most popular writings.

 Pardoe lived in London until 1842, when overwork caused her to return to live with her parents, first at Perry Street, then at Northfleet, Kent.
 Her contributions to literature gained Pardoe a civil-list pension in January 1860.